Structuring scientific programs

 Sentinel rivers

-To learn more about the rivers already monitored with these standardized eDNA methods (Rhône, Mekong, Maroni, Danube, Casamance, Kinabatangan, etc.) and to discover the 30 priority sentinel rivers, discover our magazine and our main scientific publications.
+To find out more about the 30 priority sentinel rivers, check out our magazine and our main scientific publications.

 Sentinel Marine Areas